-In the last few years the onus has been firmly put on the citizens of Scotland to sort out their waste with the main aim of that waste then being recycled further down the line.
+In the last few years the onus has been firmly put on the citizens of Scotland to sort out their waste – all 13.2 billion pounds of it – with the main aim of that waste then being recycled further down the line.
 In fact, you now probably have an assortment of different coloured bins outside your home for that very purpose.

-However, recycling is imports for by actively doing so you are going to be doing you own little but to make Scotland a much greener place and with many councils now massively cutting back their expenditure, by recycling your waste you will also be doing you own little bit in regards to helping your local council do just that.
+However, recycling is important, for by actively doing so you are going to be doing your own little bit to make Scotland a much greener place and with many councils now massively cutting back their expenditure, by recycling your waste you will also be doing you own little bit in regards to helping your local council do just that.

 Knowing what type of waste you can recycle is something that everyone should get to grips with, and if you have any children in your home then the earlier you teach them about recycling the better, as they may just gain an interest in doing so and will then start to recycle their own waste and the household waste for you, which will be one less task to worry about.

 All packaging these days is going to have an indicator upon it in regards to what that packaging is made of and whether it can indeed be recycled and as such you should spend some time making a note of your recycling bins and then getting used to the many different types of packaging that you will be able to recycle.

 If you are an active gardener then a lot of your food waste can be made into compost and as such it may be worth investing in a compost bin for that very task, you will find that many large stores and DIY centres will sell compost bins and they will be a worthwhile investment over the long term.